ceresfairfood/fairfood-install/switching-servers.md

 **Long term preparation:**
 - [ ] Prepare new server and add new DNS record (eg `prod4.ceresfairfood.org.au`)
+  - Add `background_jobs=false` to new hosts entry to ensure that cron jobs and delayed_job are disabled.
 - [ ] Also add new server IP to SPF record
 - [ ] test mail delivery and DKIM/SPF validation from the new server (eg with https://dkimvalidator.com).
 Update as needed.
   - It's suggested to use a new DKIM key when upgrading prod.
 You'll need to copy the key to staging and old prod to ensure they can still send from the same domain.